-1. This report presents the findings of a detailed Agricultural Land Classification (ALC) survey of 0.6 ha of land at Site E, which is located on the eastern side of Station Road, Lower Rainham to the north east of Gillingham.
-The survey was carried out in May 1996.

-2. The survey was commissioned by the Ministry of Agriculture, Fisheries and Food (MAFF) from its Land Use Planning Unit in Reading in connection with the Medway Towns Local Plan.
+- 1. This report presents the findings of a detailed Agricultural Land Classification (ALC) survey of 3.4 hectares of land at Site A, which is located on the southern side of Lower Rainham Road, Lower Rainham to the north east of Gillingham.
+The survey was carried out in May 1996. - 2.
+The survey was commissioned by the Ministry of Agriculture, Fisheries and Food (MAFF) from its Land Use Planning Unit in Reading in connection with the Medway Towns Local Plan.
 This survey supersedes previous ALC surveys on this land.
-It is understood that the whole area has been worked for brickearth in the past.

-3. The work was carried out under sub-contracting arrangements by NA Duncan & Associates and was supervised by members of the Resource Planning Team in the Guildford Statutory Group of ADAS.
+It is understood that the whole site area has been worked for brickearth in the past. - 3.
+The work was carried out under sub-contracting arrangements by NA Duncan & Associates and was supervised by members of the Resource Planning Team in the Guildford Statutory Group of ADAS.
 The land has been graded in accordance with the published MAFF ALC guidelines and criteria (MAFF, 1988).
-A description of the ALC grades and subgrades is given in Appendix I.
+A description of the ALC grades and subgrades is given in Appendix I. - 4.
+At the time of survey the whole site was uncropped, supporting volunteer potatoes, weeds and couch grass.

-4. At the time of survey the site was not strictly in agricultural use, comprising an area of permanent grassland with old fruit trees, Hawthorn and Elder trees and grazed by a few geese.
-The southern edge of the site was very overgrown.